In 2010 I was in my mid 40’s, at the height of my career as an Executive Manager in a major bank.

 From that day my life was never to be the same again.

-After urgent scans, more Specialist appointments and invasive procedures, I was diagnosed with a prolapsed rectum which refused to mend despite 3 attempts at conservative surgery between 2011 and 2013.
+After urgent scans, more Specialist appointments and invasive procedures, I was diagnosed with a prolapsed rectum which refused to mend despite three attempts at conservative surgery between 2011 and 2013.
 By mid-2013 we knew we had no choice but to accept I needed a permanent stoma.

 Up to this point it had been quite a journey with my medical team including a Clinical Immunologist, Colorectal Surgeon, Endocrinologist, Orthopaedic Surgeon, Gynaecologist, Ear Nose and Throat Specialist, Infectious Disease Specialist, Neurologist and Dermatologist, Gatroenterologist, Rheumatologist and an Opthamologist, all trying to work out what was causing my complex and quite rare health issues.

-I had been called “special”, “unique”, “one of a kind” but really they all believed overall, aside from Rheumatoid Arthritis, I had a rare idiopathic disease (a disease of its own kind).
+I had been called “special”, “unique”, “one of a kind” but really they all believed overall, aside from rheumatoid arthritis, I had a rare idiopathic disease (a disease of its own kind).

 I have lost count of the number of times I have been hospitalised over the past 11 years.
 I have had 14 surgeries since October 2010, with the prospect of more ahead.